daviddarnes/theengineeringstudio.com/README.md

 # [theengineeringstudio.com](http://theengineeringstudio.com)
 Single page site for The Engineering Studio.
-The design is using [Alembic](https://alembic.darn.es/) by [David Darnes](https://github.com/daviddarnes) theme as a [GitHub Pages remote theme](https://github.com/benbalter/jekyll-remote-theme), but with the following changes:
+The design is using [Alembic](https://alembic.darn.es/) by / theme as a [GitHub Pages remote theme](https://github.com/benbalter/jekyll-remote-theme), but with the following changes:

 - Custom configuation in the `_config.yml`
 - Replaced `site-aside.html` with custom content